 The progress of the Works could not be achieved, primarily due to failure of the Employer to hand over the Site, removal of utilities from the available Work fronts, delay in finalization of the Change of Scope Works, delay in release of the design and various other reasons attributable to the Employer.

 The time required for completion of the Works, therefore, had increased from foreseen 22 months, as per the Contract, to more than 46 months, as on date.
-The likely time for completion may exceed more than a year, subject to the Employer removing all the remaining hindrances on execution of the Works by the Contractor, preventing the Contractor.
+The likely time for completion may exceed more than a year, from the date of this submission, subject to the Employer removing all the remaining hindrances, preventing execution of the Works by the Contractor.

-Contractor had incurred the foreseen costs of deployment of manpower, equipment and other resources at the Site, as required and necessary for completion of the whole of the Works as per the schedule.
 The Site setup provided at the Site, indirect cost and overheads running for the Site setup and Head Office Overheads had to be maintained during the Original Contract Period.
+Contractor had also incurred the foreseen costs of deployment of manpower, equipment and other resources at the Site, as required and necessary for completion of the whole of the Works as per the schedule.

 In fact, the plant and equipment deployed at the Site were in excess of that foreseen to be deployed as per the Contract.
 These additional resources requirement had arisen due to the inability of the Contractor to demobilize the resources from the Site in view of the delay in completion of the Works.
 Contractor has, therefore, incurred additional costs of plant, equipment, resources, indirect costs and overheads for execution of the Works in the extended duration of the Contract.